-If you use Yoast SEO Premium plugin, they have a internal link suggestion tool that gives you ideas of potential content as you are creating your post.
+If you use Yoast SEO Premium plugin, they have an internal link suggestion tool that gives you ideas of potential content as you are creating your post.

 Repurposing Your Existing Content

-There are so many facets to repurposing your content that I will focus on the content that exists on your WordPress site.
+There are many facets to repurposing your content, I will focus here on the content on your WordPress site.

 How to Determine What Content to Repurpose

-There many be many reasons that you made the decision to repurpose a specific piece of content.
-Likely the number one reason will be that it’s content that is popular with readers and/or has had excellent conversions for you.
+There may be many reasons that drove the decision to repurpose a specific piece of content.
+Likely the number one reason is that the content is popular with readers and/or has had excellent conversions for you.

-First off, you want to look at the traffic and some of its behaviors.
-Google Analytics is the tool we have used for a long time to do just that.
-Now Google Analytics can be a rabbit hole and for the average user, it’s overwhelming and hard to find the data in an understandable form.
+First off, you want to look at the traffic.
+Google Analytics is the tool we have used for a long time.
+But Google Analytics can be a rabbit hole and for the average user, it’s overwhelming and hard to find the data in an understandable form.

 The first are your ranking posts.
 It’s simple.
 See what is bringing in the most traffic and learn how you can enhance that content.

-When it comes to there data, conversions are much more complex and depend on many factors such as product sales, list building, affiliate marketing or the fact of how it played into the role of you being hired professionally.
-Each one of these will have to be determined through the tools you use to track successful leads and conversions.
+When it comes to the data, conversions are much more complex and depend on many factors such as product sales, list building, affiliate marketing, etc. Each one of these are determined through the tools you use to track successful leads and conversions.

 Updating Your Content

 One of the oldest forms of repurposing is updating your existing content.
 There are several reasons you might want to do this.
-Take, for example, on this site I talk about WordPress plugins and tools that will help you with content marketing.
+For example, on this site I talk about WordPress plugins and tools that will help you with content marketing.
 On BobWP, we talk about WooCommerce and all of its extensions and plugins.
-And often, these updated, in one way or another.
+And often, these are updated, in one way or another.

 Instructional content is ideal for this.
-You may have old posts that still get a lot of traffic (and you definitely want to repurpose high-traffic content), but it’s out-of-date.
+You may have old posts that still get a lot of traffic but it’s out-of-date.
 Even though a lot of it may still ring true, there might be things you could change to improve it.